AhmadoshHamad/Supply-Chain-Project/adham.md

 - path: Array of locations representing the route.
 - estimatedTime: Estimated time to complete the route.
 - distance: Total distance of the route.
-- expectedDelay : Estimated delay caused by traffic conditions (in minutes).
 ### Relationships:

 - Delivery: Each Route is associated with one Delivery.